Creativity in a Theory of Entrepreneurship

 43 Pages Posted: 29 Nov 2016 Last revised: 15 Jan 2019

 Date Written: January 14, 2018

-I construct an economic agent in light of literature discussing entrepreneurship and creativity and apply this construction to an agent-based model.
-I use a heuristic rendition of Sugarscape (Epstein and Axtell 1996; Wilensky 1999) to show that creativity is generated by the agent and is regulated by a system subject to competitive pressures.
+I construct an economic agent in light of literature discussing entrepreneurship and creativity.
+It uses the framework provided by John Searle and extended by Caton and López.
+This construct is applied to a heuristic rendition of Sugarscape (Epstein and Axtell 1996; Wilensky 1999) to simulate an economy comprised of autonomous agents.
+These agents collectively participate in a process of adaptation that promotes economic coordination.
+Creativity in the model is generated by these agents and is regulated by a system subject to competitive pressures.
 Agents have some array of strategy structures and parameters that they alter by experimentation.
 When a system reaches a persistent state, creativity, as defined by this experimentation, settles to a relatively low level.
 However, if this system is upset by an exogenous shock, the agents must reorient themselves to the new environment by a process of trial and error in order to form a new regime of coordination.

 Keywords: Entrepreneurship, Agent-based Computational Economics, Schumpeter, Kirzner